-In this subsection, we show the method the time-varying impulse responses and the time-varying long-run multipliers as shown in \citet{ito2012emf}.
-We calculate them from the non-Bayesian TV-AR coefficients in each period, estimated by using the method in the previous subsections; we calculate confidence intervals for each coefficients based on the covariance matrix estimated at the same time.
-While Ito and Noda's (2012) idea is simple, the reader should take two notices: (1) the non-Bayesian TV-AR model which we estimate is just an approximation of the real data generating process, which is supposed to be some very complex nonstationary process and (2) we consider the estimated $\mbox{AR}(q)$ model index by each period $t$, which is stationary, as a local approximation of the underlying complex process.
+We next calculate the time-varying impulse responses from a TV-AR coefficients in each period, estimated by using the method described in the previous subsections; we also calculate the confidence intervals for each coefficient based on the covariance matrix estimated at the same time.
+While the concept of a TV-AR model is simple, two points should be made here.
+First, the estimated model is only an approximation of the real data-generating process, which is supposed to be a complex nonstationary process.
+Second, we consider the estimated $\mbox{AR}(q)$ model index by period $t$, which is stationary, as a local approximation of the underlying complex process.

-First, we estimate some $\mbox{AR}(q)$'s, which are time invariant, for $q=1,2,\cdots$ to find the appropriate order using the Schwartz Bayesian information criterion (SBIC).
-After the order is determined, we estimate the TV-$\mbox{AR}(q)$ by the above method.
-From the TV-$\mbox{AR}(q)$ model, we derive the TV-$\mbox{MA}(\infty)$ model: